 After construction got underway, Eisenman suggested including the two towers designed by John Hejduk (which were originally planned for Belvís Park), as a posthumous tribute to his fellow countryman and a contemporary correlate of the Cathedral's towers.

-The formidable size of the complex, which has the same area as Compostela's historical quarter, its valuable architecture and range of cultural activities, will fulfil Santiago's objective of becoming an indispensable reference point in the international cultural circuit.
+The formidable size of the complex, which has the same area as Compostela's historical quarter, its valuable architecture and range of cultural activities, fulfil Santiago's objective of becoming an indispensable reference point in the international cultural circuit.